Seeking refuge in US, children fleeing danger are expelled

 Once a day, someone took their temperatures, but the boy says he was never given a medical exam or a test to see if he had the virus.
 He said he wore a mask he brought with him from Honduras.

 He was able to call his mother from custody once before he and his sister were expelled.
-The phone call she received was from a number in McAllen, Texas.
+The phone call she received was from a number in McAllen.

 The next call the mother received was from an official in Honduras, a few days later, asking her to send a relative to pick her kids up from a shelter for deported children.
 That was how she learned they had been expelled, she said.